drahnr/cargo-spellcheck/README.md

 Meant as a helper simplifying review as well as improving CI checks after a learning phase for custom/topic specific lingo.

+See [automation.md](docs/automation.md) for instructions on how to use `cargo-spellcheck` in automated contexts like CI/CD systems and git hooks.

 ### Check For Spelling and/or Grammar Mistakes

 ```zsh